Sort Your Google Forms Results Automatically

 Step 2: Set up a Trigger

 Don’t let this step intimidate you.
 It might look scary but it’s really fairly easy.
-Use the Tools menu to choose Script editor.
+Use the Extensions menu to choose Apps Script.
 You will see the code that was created from your recorded macro.
 You do NOT need to read or do anything with the code.

 You will check 2 things on the trigger creator.
 For the first drop down box you want to make sure it is using the function for the macro you recorded.
 It will be what you named the macro but smashed together with no spaces.